KQM-git/TCL/characters/pyro/diluc.md

 {% tab title="C2" %}
 #### **Searing Ember**

 When Diluc takes DMG, his ATK increases by 10% and his ATK SPD increases by 5%.
-Last for 10s.
+Last for 10s.\
 This effect can stack up to 3 times and can only occur once every 1.5s.
 {% endtab %}

 {% tab title="C3" %}
 #### **Fire and Steel**

-Increases the level of Searing Onslaught by 3.
+Increases the level of Searing Onslaught by 3.\
+Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C4" %}